How to write API documentation that developers actually trust

 Sustainability checklist:

-- Assign clear ownership per doc section or category (ideally to a technical writer or subject-matter expert)
+- Assign clear ownership for each documentation section (ideally to a technical writer or subject-matter expert)

-- Create a docs changelog alongside your product changelog
+- Maintain a documentation changelog alongside the product changelog

-- Use your documentation internally and fix what breaks
+- Use the documentation internally and fix gaps as they appear

 William captured this succinctly: